jaynix52/tourism-management-system/README.md

-# tourism-management-system
+# tourism-management-system based in c++
-This program is based on a Tourism management system in c++.
+This program is a tourism management system.
 #This system allows users to book a trip based on their preferred location either from
 choosing a set package or a custom travel package.
 #There are 7 travel packages available to choose from the “Book a package” option.